 The effect is the same on the white man.
 Though the white man being further evolved, it takes longer time to reduce him to the same level.
 But it does not take a very long time to speedily cause a man to pass through the successive stages.
 He becomes semicivilized.
 Then semisavage.
 He becomes savage, and, at last, below the brute.

 The spiritual nature of man gives dignity to his life above the life of the brute.
 It is this spiritual nature of man that makes him in the image of his Maker.
 It is a tragedy to blight the physical life.
 No measure can be made of blighting the spiritual life.

 The Blight Degeneracy

 Nature does not tolerate reversing its evolutionary principle.
-It proceeds automatically to exterminate any creature, any animal, any race, any species that degenerates.
-Nature adopts two methods of extermination-one to shorten the life, the other to blight the offspring.”5
+It exterminate any creature, any animal, any race, any species that degenerates.
+Nature adopts two methods of extermination.
+One to shorten the life.
+The other to blight the offspring.”5

 Richmond Pearson Hobson died on March 16, 1937, in New York City.
 He is buried in Arlington National Cemetery.6